Privacy, explained simply

 AI processing & data use

-Cedric uses Anthropic's Claude API (a third-party AI provider) to generate review reply suggestions.
-When you use AI features:
+Cedric uses Anthropic's Claude API (a third-party AI provider in the United States) to generate review reply suggestions and to extract topics and sentiment.
+When you use AI features, we send the following to Anthropic for processing:

-• Anthropic's API terms state that data sent via the API is not used to train their models.
-We have confirmed this and rely on it.
+- Anthropic's API terms state that data submitted via the API is not used to train their models.
+We rely on this and do not consent to training.

-• We do not use your review data or any Google user data to train generalised AI or machine learning models.
+- We do not use your review data, your campaign contacts, or any Google user data to train generalised AI or machine-learning models.

 Sharing and sub-processors

-• Prisma Accelerate (database connection pooling) — United States.
+- Prisma Data Platform / Accelerate (database connection pooling), United States.

-We also share data when required by law, or to protect the rights, safety, and security of our users and the service.
+We may also disclose data when required by law, or to protect the rights, safety, and security of our users and the service.
+If we are involved in a merger, acquisition, or sale of assets, personal information may be transferred as part of that transaction, subject to this policy.

 International transfers

-By using Cedric, you consent to the transfer of your personal information to these countries for the purposes described in this policy.
+By using Cedric, you understand your personal information may be processed in these countries for the purposes described in this policy.

 Security

-We use safeguards designed to protect information, including access controls, least-privilege permissions, encryption in transit (TLS) and at rest (AES-256-GCM for sensitive tokens), and monitoring.
+We use safeguards designed to protect information, including access controls, least-privilege permissions, encryption in transit (TLS) and at rest (AES-256-GCM for sensitive tokens), organisation-level tenant isolation, and monitoring.

 No method of transmission or storage is 100% secure, but we work to minimise risk.